 In the interest of safety and preventing any risk of exposure to personnel during the engine change, this would have involved rotating the mechanics out regularly to avoid body and hand temperatures dropping below a safe working level.

-Instead, the IglooMX® A320 Engine Change was sent to Des Moines while the replacement engine was in transit.
-When it was used for the first time, the swap out was done in just 6hrs.
+Instead, the IglooMX® A320 Engine Change Hangar was sent to Des Moines while the replacement engine was in transit.
+When it was used for the first time, the swap out was done in just 6 hours.

 The feedback from the maintenance crew on the ground was “This Kit is awesome”.